pmdevita/catechism/tools/CatEpub/readme.txt

-This folder is needed to out the markdown version of the epub
+This folder is needed to store the unzip epub files